This is the most common question we get at The Wire Guy Electric, so let's skip the fluff and get straight to real numbers.

 What You'll Actually Pay

-For homes that need 320 or 400 amps, which we're seeing more often now with EV chargers, battery storage, solar, and pool equipment all in one house, the range is $4,000 to $7,000+.
-The jump in price comes from heavier gauge wiring, larger equipment, and the utility company's requirements for their side of the connection.
+For homes that need 320 or 400 amps, which we're seeing more often now with EV chargers, battery storage, solar, and pool equipment all in one house, the price climbs further from there.
+The jump comes from heavier gauge wiring, larger equipment, and the utility company's requirements for their side of the connection.

 Why Prices Vary